Victim Offender Dialogue Program

-For those who are unable to or do not want to meet the offender face-to-face, “indirect dialogue” or letter writing is available.
+For those who are unable to or do not want to meet the person face-to-face, “indirect dialogue” or letter writing is available.
 This form of dialogue utilizes the same preparation as with a face-to-face meeting.
 However, the facilitators assist each party with composing, exchanging and reading the letters.
-No letters will be sent directly to the victim or offender.
+No letters will be sent directly to the victim or inmate.
 Instead, the letters go through the Office of Victim Advocate.

 If you are interested in learning more about the program or would like to do an intake, please contact OVA at 1.800.563.6399 and ask to speak with the program coordinator.

 Please note there is currently a waiting list of approximately one year and there are certain case restrictions.